Which Nut Has The Best Nutrients?

 COUNT PER OUNCE: 14 halves

 What’s with the buzz around walnuts?
-Omega-3 fatty acids is what.
+Omega-3 fatty acids are what.
 While it’s not on our charts, Walnuts carry more Omega-3 than any other plant source.
 Omega-3’s fight off heart disease.
 You can meet your daily value for these hard-to-get health protectors in about 14 halves (1 ounce).

 Walnuts are also jammed with disease-fighting antioxidants: In a study of nearly 100 plant foods, they ranked #2 in antioxidant content (rosehips — hardly party fare — came in first).
 Just remember the ‘everything in moderation’ rule on eating nuts again, especially with walnuts as they are up on the calorie content too with 187 calories per ounce.

 Walnuts can last 4 months in room temperature, a year if refrigerated.
 The kernels can be consumed raw or cooked.
 They can be dry roasted or oil roasted.
 In the entire world, 98% of all Walnuts are processed in the central valley region of Stockton California.